 "It's ok… really."

-"I'll leave you too it then.
+"I'll leave you to it then.
 Rest well Ayame…"

-When Shinji closed the shoji door, Arael sighed.
+Shinji smiled thoughfully before leaving her in privacy.
+When he closed the shoji door, Arael sighed.
 Though he was further away now, extended contact seemed to have strengthened the range of his unique talent of shutting out psychic noise.
 She stripped out of her dress, leaving her in her bare skin and slipped into the covers.
 The warm sensation of soft cloth around her made her feel comfortable, and the scent of the boy was also enveloping her, intensifying the feeling.

-That was a traumatic experience for her.
-It was the first part of her pain.
+That was a traumatic experience for her, the first part of her pain.
 The moment the lance pierced her core, she was torn from the Collective.
 The voices of her remaining siblings, Armisael and Tabris, went completely silent.
-Angels need their connections to each other in order to balance themselves.
+Angels need their connections to each other to keep themselves balanced.
 Only Tabris, Angel of Free Will, seemed able to spend considerable time away from the collective without suffering any kind of side effects, likely due to his nature.
 But as Angels were dropping from the collective as they were dying, most of the Angels did seem to become less enthusiastic, though she didn't realize how it had affected them all.

 These thoughts followed her as she snuggled under the blankets, taking in the softness and warmth against her skin and letting the scent of Shinji permeate her senses as she drifted off into sleep for the first time.